 The CSS freighter flight operation costs are reduced by removing civil service support.
 Additional FLT OPS cost reductions are made by the following innovations:

 · Orbiter Configuration: The airframe exterior will not be significantly altered.
 However, since no crew windows will be required a ballistic nose cone similar to that of the X-37B will be investigated.
 Composite material will be used to reduce weight as was accomplished for the Boeing 787.
 Composite material can reduce the orbiters weight by 20 percent (approx. 15,000 lbs.).
-Initially this weight saving should be used to reduce landing loads and the size of the external tank.
+Initially this weight saving should be used to reduce landing loads and the size of the external tank or elimination of the tank.
 Composite materials are expected to reduce the maintenance costs.

 Consider X-37B Nose Cone Configuration

 · Integrated Vehicle Health Management System (IVHM): A major contributor to the high costs of current space vehicle systems is the operations, maintenance, and infrastructure portion of the program’s total life-cycle costs.
 Incorporation of IVHM with distributed remote health nodes, fiber optic distributed strain sensor, and fiber distributed data interface communications components will result in significant program life cycle savings by improving reliability and lowering operational costs.
 Computer technology has advanced to the state that an onboard IVHM computer system can verify the status and control all vehicle systems.
 It has been proved to be extremely effective on modern aircraft and spacecraft.
 The ground and flight software developed for the Lockheed Martin VentureStar and X-37B could be a baseline design for reducing the cost and development time of the IVHM system.